Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-Total outlet sales for 2Q 2020 was lower by RMB 191.0 million or 18.6% as compared to 2Q 2019 due to a slowdown of retail sales amid the COVID-19 pandemic.
-However, impact on 2Q 2020 EMA rental income (excluding straight-line adjustments) was cushioned by the fixed component of EMA rental income, as structured in the Entrusted Management Agreement (EMA), resulting in a softer drop of RMB 5.1 million or 3.5% in EMA rental income (excluding straight-line adjustments) as compared to 2Q 2019.
-In SGD terms, EMA rental income (excluding straight-line adjustments) for 2Q 2020 was lower by S$1.2 million or 4.1%, partly due to the weakening of Renminbi against Singapore Dollar by 0.6% in 2Q 2020 as compared to 2Q 2019.
+Total outlet sales for 3Q 2020 was below that of 3Q 2019 by RMB 107.8 million or 8.8%.
+Impact on 3Q 2020 EMA rental income (excluding straight-line adjustments) was cushioned by the fixed component of EMA rental income, as structured in the Entrusted Management Agreement (EMA), resulting in a softer drop of RMB 3.2 million or 2.1% in EMA rental income (excluding straight-line adjustments) as compared to 3Q 2019.
+In SGD terms, EMA rental income (excluding straight-line adjustments) for 3Q 2020 was marginally lower by S$0.3 million or 1.0%, due to the appreciation of Renminbi against Singapore Dollar by 1.1% in 3Q 2020 as compared to 3Q 2019.

-The amount available for distribution to Unitholders for 2Q 2020 was S$18.2 million, 5.2% lower compared to S$19.2 million for 2Q 2019.
-The decrease was mainly attributable to lower sales, one-off reversal of trust expenses in 2Q 2019, partially offset by lower finance costs and lower tax expense.
+The income available for distribution to Unitholders for 3Q 2020 was S$21.2 million, 8.5% higher compared to S$19.6 million for 3Q 2019.
+The increase was mainly attributable to lower tax expense and interest expense, partially offset by higher trust expenses.

-In response to the more volatile international environment, China is working to reduce its dependence on exports and promote demand domestically to drive economic growth.
-A new strategy, officially called “dual circulation”, will pivot away from export-led growth in favour of developing its domestic market.
-This is positive for Sasseur outlets as our main customers are resident Chinese middle-class that form the bulk of the important consumers in China.
+This is positive development for Sasseur REIT's outlets as our main customers are resident Chinese middle-class that form the bulk of the important consumers in China.

 "The information behind this electronic gatepost is only being made available to residents of Singapore.